HomeFit AtlasWorkouts that fit the room

 Next step

-Use 20-Minute Beginner Bodyweight Strength when the cue is clear enough to repeat under light fatigue.
+Open 20-Minute Beginner Bodyweight Strength when the cue is clear enough to repeat under light fatigue.

 Line-art push-up variation sequence for supported and floor push-ups.